 Incentives provided by government entities are recognized when we have reasonable assurance that we will comply with the conditions of the incentive, if any, and the incentive will be received.
-Incentives related to the acquisition or construction of fixed assets are recognized as a reduction in the carrying amounts of the related assets and reduce depreciation expense over the useful lives of the assets.
+Incentives, which include non-income tax incentives, related to the acquisition or construction of fixed assets are recognized as a reduction in the carrying amounts of the related assets and reduce depreciation expense over the useful lives of the assets.
 Incentives for specific operating activities are offset against the related expense in the period the expense is incurred.

 In August 2022, the U.S. government enacted the U.S. CHIPS and Science Act, which provides funding for manufacturing grants and research investments, and it establishes a 25% investment tax credit for certain investments in U.S. semiconductor manufacturing.
-As of December 31, 2022, we have recognized \$395 million of receivables in other long-term assets with a corresponding reduction to the carrying amounts of the qualifying manufacturing assets.
+As of December 31, 2023, we have recognized \$1.36 billion of receivables with a corresponding reduction to the carrying amounts of the qualifying manufacturing assets.
+The receivables are comprised of \$497 million in prepaid expenses and other current assets and \$859 million in other long-term assets.
+See Note 11 for additional information.